KNagaVivek/docs.getdbt.com/website/docs/docs/core/connect-data-platform/watsonx-presto-setup.md

 Note: For IBM Watsonx Presto cluster, the hostname and port details can be obtained from the "View Connect Details" section of the Presto engine details page.

 ### Schemas and databases
 When selecting the catalog and the schema, make sure the user has read and write access to both.
 This selection does not limit your ability to query the catalog.
 Instead, they serve as the default location for where tables and views are materialized.
-In addition, the Trino connector used in the catalog must support creating tables.
+In addition, the Presto connector used in the catalog must support creating tables.
 This default can be changed later from within your dbt project.

 ### SSL Verification
 If the Presto instance uses SSL, set ssl_verify to the path of the certificate file.